Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 But think of this.

-You only saw pictures of buildings, not of the people left stunned and shaken to the very core of their being.
+You only saw pictures of buildings, not of the survivors, who were left stunned and shaken to the very core of their being.